Bloodlines - Preview

 Abbi watched as his face turned to sheer agony from the piercing blow and he withered away to dust right before her eyes.

-Jack pulled up in the Sheriff’s SUV just then and Abbi had absolutely no idea what she was going to tell him.
+Jack pulled up in the Sheriff’s SUV just then, and Abbi had absolutely no idea what she was going to tell him about the bloody mess.